 Middle School 1:1 Chromebook Program

 As digital citizens, we expect that today’s students will be familiar and comfortable with a variety of computing devices.
 Increased access to devices and the internet means that teachers have more flexibility when using various technologies and devices in their classrooms.
-SAS has met this expectation, in part, by implementing a 1:1 program to provide a school-owned Chromebook to each middle school student for use while on-campus.
-Students receive explicit instruction in educational applications for their Chromebooks and other devices in Tech 6 and Tech 7 courses.
+SAS has met this expectation, in part, by implementing a 1:1 program to provide a school-owned Chromebook to each middle school student.
 It is our goal that a student entering high school would know both how to use a computing device for learning and be able to choose the type of device most suited for their particular needs.
+Middle School students should not bring their own Chromebook or laptop to campus.

 Upper School BYOT Expectations